wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/docker-image.md

 # Deploying Wallarm OOB from the Docker Image

 This article provides instructions for deploying [Wallarm OOB](overview.md) using the [NGINX-based Docker image](https://hub.docker.com/r/wallarm/node).
-The solution described here is designed to analyze traffic mirrored by a web server.
+The solution described here is designed to analyze traffic mirrored by a web or proxy server.

 --8<-- "../include/waf/installation/info-about-nginx-version-in-docker-container.md"